glomatico/votify/README.md

 ### Optional dependencies

 The following tools are optional but required for specific features.
-Add them to your system’s PATH or specify their paths using command-line arguments or the config file.
+Add them to your system's PATH or specify their paths using command-line arguments or the config file.

 - [MP4Box](https://gpac.io/downloads/gpac-nightly-builds/): Required when setting `mp4box` as remux mode.
 - [Shaka Packager](https://github.com/shaka-project/shaka-packager/releases/latest): Required when setting `webm` as video format and when downloading music videos.